Henry P. Armsby: Career

 In August 1881, Armsby accepted the position of Vice Principal and Professor of Agricultural Chemistry at Storrs Agricultural School, established by the Connecticut General Assembly earlier that year.
 Following Solomon Mead's retirement in 1882, Armsby was appointed acting principal.
 During a speech to the Connecticut Board of Agriculture that year, he championed the civic, scientific, and economic value of the school as a venue to produce successful farmers and community leaders.
 The school, he declared, was not an "asylum for incapables."
 His short tenure was "somewhat in the nature of marking time," according to one biographer.
 In 1883, Armsby resigned and Benjamin F. Koons was appointed principal beginning the winter term of 1883.

 Immediately following his departure from Storrs Agricultural School, Armsby served as Professor of Agricultural Chemistry and Associate Director and Chemist of the Wisconsin Agricultural Experiment Station from 1883 to 1887.

 In 1887, Armsby accepted the position of Director of the newly formed Agriculture Experiment Station at Pennsylvania State College.
 He remained director until 1907, when at his request he was relieved of most administrative duties to focus on research, becoming director of Penn State's new Institute of Animal Nutrition.
 He led the Institute until his death in 1921.
 Between 1895 and 1902, he pulled double duty as dean of the College of Agricultural Sciences.
 According to the American Journal of Nutrition, "he and Penn State grew up together."
 Armsby was a prolific researcher, authoring more than 115 scientific publications.

 Armsby was internationally renowned for creating an animal respiration calorimeter, which increased efficiency of cattle feeding, in 1901.
 This nutrition experiment station enabled Armsby to determine how much energy beef cattle and sheep derived from a given food source, measuring respiration, feed intake, water intake, and excrement.
 The device was based on a design by Wilbur O. Atwater, originally intended for human nutritional research.
-The first device of its kind in the world, the Armsby Calorimeter attracted visitors from all over the world and bolstered Penn State's reputation.
+The first device of its kind in the world, the Armsby Calorimeter attracted visitors from all over the world and bolstered Penn State University's reputation.

-Active in professional associations, Armsby served as the first president of the American Society of Animal Production (1908–1911), president the Association of American Agricultural Colleges and Experiment Stations (1899), and president of the Society for the Promotion of Agricultural Science (1905–1907).
+Active in professional associations, Armsby served as the first president of the American Society of Animal Production (1908–1911), president of the Association of American Agricultural Colleges and Experiment Stations (1899), and president of the Society for the Promotion of Agricultural Science (1905–1907).
 He served on the editorial committee of the Journal of Agricultural Research (1914–1919).
 He also served on the Inter-Allied Scientific Food Commission during World War I.